-Winding-up proceedings within the meaning of Article 3, 59° of the Banking Law currently refer, in relation to the Issuer, to a bankruptcy within the meaning of the bankruptcy law of 8 August 1997.
+Winding-up proceedings within the meaning of Article 3, 59° of the Banking Law currently refer, in relation to the Issuer, to a bankruptcy within the meaning of Book XX of the Belgian Code of Economic Law.

 In order to be appointed, the cover pool administrator must have the required expertise and experience and professional reliability.
 A number of further conditions apply as specified in the Cover Pool Administrator Royal Decree.
 Credit institutions established in the European Economic Area which are licensed to issue covered bonds with respect to similar assets or manage portfolios of mortgage loans or other assets which qualify as cover assets are deemed to satisfy such criteria.